aarong/feedme-server-core/README.md

   `FeedClose` message while a `FeedTermination` message is in transit from the server.

-  If the server receives a `FeedClose` message referencing a feed during its termination window, it will respond with a `FeedCloseResponse` indicating success and will not emit a `feedClose` event.
-The server will expect the next client message referencing the feed to be a `FeedOpen` and will respond with a `ViolationResponse` if it receives another `FeedClose`.
+  If the server receives a `FeedClose` message referencing a feed during the termination window, it will respond with a `FeedCloseResponse` indicating success and will not emit a `feedClose` event.
+The server will expect the next client message referencing the feed to be `FeedOpen` and will respond with a `ViolationResponse` if it receives another `FeedClose`.

-  If the server receives a `FeedOpen` message referencing a feed during its termination window, it will emit a `feedOpen` event as usual.
+  If the server receives a `FeedOpen` message referencing a feed during the termination window, it will emit a `feedOpen` event as usual.

 Errors thrown: